freeVM/freeVM/infra/README.txt

 look in adaptors/scimark/parameters.xml file: by default the scimark test suite depends on drlvm: if drlvm and scimark are selected for test run together, then scimark is always executed after drlvm and it takes JVM provided by drlvm as JVM to test.
-If drlvm test suite was not selected for run, then scimark's 'tested.runtime' "required" parameter won't be resolved and BTI will ask to provide this value by means of required-parameters.properties file.
+If drlvm test suite is not selected for run, then scimark's 'tested.runtime' "required" parameter is not resolved and BTI asks to provide this value in 'framework.local.properties' file.

 drlvm test suite provides information about built JVM to other test suites by means of "shared" 'jvm.location' parameter.